How each of us sees the world is about to change dramatically…

 Source: Microsoft – Dynamics 365 Blog.

-(1) Convergence with AI
+(1) Convergence with Artificial Intelligence

 In initial application, digital guides superimposed on production tables will vastly improve employee accuracy and speed, while minimizing error rates.

-Already, the International Air Transport Association (IATA) — whose airlines supply 82 percent of air travel — recently implemented industrial tech company Atheer’s AR headsets in cargo management.
+Already, the International Air Transport Association (IATA) — whose airlines supply 82 percent of air travel — recently implemented industrial tech company Atheer’s Augmented Reality headsets in cargo management.
 And with barely any delay, IATA reported a whopping 30 percent improvement in cargo handling speed and no less than a 90 percent reduction in errors.

 With similar success rates, Boeing brought Skylight’s smart AR glasses to the runway, now used in the manufacturing of hundreds of airplanes.
 Sure enough—the aerospace giant has now seen a 25 percent drop in production time and near-zero error rates.